Q: Can a student apply to a camp that is not being held in the state they live in?

-Student Applications will be posted on our website in February 2012.
+Student Applications will be posted on our website.
 Each application will provide information on the deadline date for submitting an application as well as where to send the application.

 Q: Are students accepted on a first-come, first-served basis?

 No. After the deadline date for submitting applications, students will be selected based on the criteria listed on this website and the student application form.
 Incomplete applications will not be considered.
-The parent(s)/guardian(s) of selected students will receive a letter of acceptance.
+The parent(s)/legal guardian(s) of selected students will receive a letter of acceptance.